Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 ## How it Works

 ### What is TakeTwo?
-TakeTwo is an API that can be used in your development of text content or code to scan for potentially racially biased language.
+TakeTwo is an API that can be used while you compose social media text, paragraphs, essays and papers.
+TakeTwo will scan for potentially racially biased language.
 The API works by flagging and classifying phrases and words that have a tendency of being perceived as racially biased within the United States.
 See the [categories for commonly detectable types of racially biased language](#datasets) below.

 ### How does TakeTwo work?
 TakeTwo leverages a crowd-sourced database of words and phrases that could be viewed as racially biased in the US.
 Verified, trusted contributors can use TakeTwo's browser extension to select potentially biased language in text-based media.
 These selections are classified under commonly detected types of racially biased language to train TakeTwo's text-classification machine learning model.